-We invite meditation teachers who are trained in how to teach meditation and follow the teacher’s code of ethics.
-Most of them are from the Insight (Vipassana) tradition although a few come from other traditions.
+We invite Dhamma/Dharma and meditation teachers who are qualified and follow the teacher’s code of ethics.
+Most of them are from the Insight or early Buddhism traditions, although a few come from other lineages or schools.

 See below for teachers who are on this year’s programme: